-very high.
-According to the latest data gathered by the European Commission, the outstanding amount of public recapitalizations as of June 2012 came to 0.1 per cent of GDP in France, 1.8 in Germany, 2.0 in Spain, 4.2 in the UK, 4.3 in Belgium, 5.2 per cent in the Netherlands, and over 40 per cent in Ireland.
+Finally, even after the completion of the regulatory overhaul, it would be foolish to pretend that defaults can always be avoided.
+They may be the result of imprudent behaviour or of fraudulent operations.
+We need to be prepared for their occurrence, as the costs of public support tend to be very high.
+In Europe, according to the latest data gathered by the European Commission, the outstanding amount of public recapitalizations as of December 2012 came to 0.3 per cent of GDP in France, 1.8 in Germany, 5.5 in Spain, 4.2 in the UK, 4.3 in Belgium, 5.1 per cent in the Netherlands, and 40 per cent in Ireland.
 For Spain and Ireland these amounts are at their highest since 2008, in the other countries they are lower than the peaks reached in 2009.
-For the Spanish banks, a programme of recapitalization using European funds of up to €100 billion was authorized in July, of which €41 billion (3.9 per cent of GDP) has already been disbursed.
-In Italy, even taking into consideration the public support provided last month to the Banca Monte dei Paschi di Siena, public recapitalizations have been limited to 0.3 per cent of GDP.
+For the Spanish banks, a programme of recapitalization using European funds of up to €100 billion was authorized in July 2012, of which €41 billion (3.9 per cent of GDP) has already been disbursed.
+In Italy, taking also into consideration the additional public support provided to Banca Monte dei Paschi di Siena, public recapitalizations currently amount to 0.2 per cent of GDP.
 These figures indicate that the ongoing work on resolution regimes is very important in this regard, and rapid progress should definitely be made.
-This is particularly relevant in the euro area, where the new single supervisor mechanism (the SSM) is being implemented.
+This is particularly relevant in the euro area, where the new single supervisory mechanism (the SSM) is being implemented.